Skip to content

 How many days do you need in Patagonia?

 Most first trips need at least a week, and ten days or more is much better for a balanced route.
+That gives you enough margin for weather shifts, transfer days, and a route that is not purely reactive.
+Shorter trips can work, but they need a very tight geographic focus.

 Is Patagonia expensive?